LAMOR-yonsei/lamor-yonsei.github.io/content/authors/LMJ/_index.md

 ---
 # Display name
-title: Sehyun Lee
+title: Minjae Lee

 # Full name (for SEO)
-first_name: Sehyun
+first_name: Minjae
 last_name: Lee

 # Username (this should match the folder name)
 authors:
-  - 03LSH
+  - LMJ

+order: 2

 # Is this the primary user of the site?
 superuser: false